covalenthq/ewm-das/PINNER.md

 ## Running the CLI Tool

-To interact with the pinner service, use the CLI tool:
+To interact with the service, use the CLI tool:

 ```sh
 ./bin/pinner-cli upload --data <path-to-data> --addr <pinner-address>